-A CMSS compliant implementation MUST provide a GRUU referring to itself in the contact address of dialoginitiating SIP messages, as specified in draft-ietf-sip-gruu [36].
+A CMSS compliant implementation MUST provide a GRUU referring to itself in the contact address of dialog-initiating SIP messages, as specified in draft-ietf-sip-gruu [36]; such a GRUU conforms to the definition of a self-made GRUU.
 A CMSS compliant implementation MUST handle requests received outside of the dialog in which the contact was provided.
 For example, upon receipt of an INVITE request addressed to a GRUU assigned to a dialog it has active, and containing a Replaces header referencing that dialog, the element will be able to establish the new call replacing the old one.